Blog Home / Financial Terms / Excel for Finance: A Comprehensive Guide to the Top 5 Most Popular Functions

 4. =NPV: Calculating the Net Present Value of an Investment

-The =NPV function is used to calculate the net present value of an investment based on a series of cash flows and a discount rate.
-This function is used to determine the value of an investment or project in today’s dollars.
+The =NPV function is essential for calculating the net present value of an investment or project.
+It considers a series of cash flows and a specific discount rate to determine the current value of an investment.

 =NPV(discount rate, value1, value2, …)